 Hosted by the World Bank Group, the organisation supports country-level collaboration.
 It works to help governments, water officials and other water sector specialists accelerate reforms that will ensure sustainable water resource management for long-term development and economic growth.

 International Water Association (1999; London)

 Works with an “interdisciplinary network of water professionals and partners to create a water-wise world.”
 The experts “collaborate and combine their knowledge to spread practical know-how throughout the entire water cycle to help it reduce, reuse, and replenish water resources.”

 International Water Resources Association (1971; Paris)

-Provides “a global, knowledge-based, forum for bridging disciplines and geographies by connecting professionals, students, individuals, corporations and institutions who are concerned with the sustainable management and use of the world’s water resources.”
+Provides “a global, knowledge-based forum for bridging disciplines and geographies by connecting professionals, students, individuals, corporations and institutions concerned with the sustainable management and use of the world’s water resources.”

 Third World Centre for Water Management (1999; Mexico City)

-Aims to “promote efficient water management and equitable water use” by considering the problems of today and the possible issues of the future.
-It is a “knowledge-based and application oriented think tank,” which focuses on four specific areas: “knowledge generation, knowledge synthesis, knowledge application and knowledge dissemination.”
+Aims to “promote efficient water management and equitable water use” by considering the problems of today and the possible future issues.
+It is a “knowledge-based and application-oriented think tank,” focusing on four specific areas: “knowledge generation, knowledge synthesis, knowledge application and knowledge dissemination.”